Ansible-Incubated-Content/Ansible-Incubated-Content.github.io/themes/ansible_lab/content/deployments/aws/index.md

 The Ansible example uses Ansible collections, like `amazon.aws` to deploy the AWS infrastructure to run AAP.

-### CloudFormation Example
+### Terraform Example

-The CloudFormation example uses CF templates to deploy AWS infrastructure.
+The Terraform example uses CF templates to deploy AWS infrastructure.